Aliases for COPZ1 Gene

 Previous GeneCards Identifiers for COPZ1 Gene

 This gene encodes a subunit of the cytoplasmic coatamer protein complex, which is involved in autophagy and intracellular protein trafficking.
 The coatomer protein complex is comprised of seven subunits and functions as the coat protein of coat protein complex (COP)I-vesicles.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Nov 2012]

 GeneCards Summary for COPZ1 Gene

 COPZ1 (Coatomer Protein Complex Subunit Zeta 1) is a Protein Coding gene.
-Among its related pathways are Transport to the Golgi and subsequent modification and Golgi-to-ER retrograde transport.
+Among its related pathways are Golgi-to-ER retrograde transport and Cholesterol and Sphingolipids transport / Transport from Golgi and ER to the apical membrane (normal and CF).
 An important paralog of this gene is COPZ2.

 UniProtKB/Swiss-Prot for COPZ1 Gene

 The coatomer is a cytosolic protein complex that binds to dilysine motifs and reversibly associates with Golgi non-clathrin-coated vesicles, which further mediate biosynthetic protein transport from the ER, via the Golgi up to the trans Golgi network.
 Coatomer complex is required for budding from Golgi membranes, and is essential for the retrograde Golgi-to-ER transport of dilysine-tagged proteins.
 In mammals, the coatomer can only be recruited by membranes associated to ADP-ribosylation factors (ARFs), which are small GTP-binding proteins; the complex also influences the Golgi structural integrity, as well as the processing, activity, and endocytic recycling of LDL receptors (By similarity).